-These homemade Refried Black Beans are a cinch to make and are packed with flavour.
-Easy, tasty, completely vegan, and ready in under 30 minutes, this refried black beans recipe is the best!
+These homemade Refried Black Beans are a cinch to make and are packed with flavor.
+A little bit spicy, a little bit smoky, thick, creamy, and so, so tasty.
+Completely vegan, and ready in under 30 minutes, this refried black beans recipe is the best!

 Hey-o!!
 We're huge fans of beans here on HNL, and today we're going to make some Refried Black Beans.
 These beauties are the building block of many, many delicious dinners.
-Basically, with a batch of refried black beans in your fridge, the possibilities are endless.
+With a batch of refried black beans in your fridge, the possibilities are endless.

 As with our basic refried beans recipe, it all starts with a can (or three) of beans—black beans, in this case, instead of pinto beans.
 Black beans have a bit of smoky oomph to them even before you add any other ingredients, meaning they don’t need much doctoring up to get them ready for dinner.

-- Simple ingredients, restaurant-style results.
-You only need a handful of inexpensive ingredients to make your own refried black beans at home.
+You only need a handful of ingredients to make your own refried black beans at home.
 And you can get that creamy refried bean texture just like your favorite Mexican restaurant without having to add any lard—I’ll show you how.

 Tip!